AlgyJr/ios_guides/Passing-Data-Propagating-Events.md

 In iOS, there are quite a few standard ways to pass data and propagate events between objects:

-* segues in storyboards
-* delegate pattern
+* Delegate pattern
-* passing blocks (closures) around
+* Passing blocks (closures) around
-* target-action pattern
+* Target-Action pattern
-* key-value observation
-* a publish/subscribe message bus with `NSNotificationCenter`
+* Publish/Subscribe message bus with `NSNotificationCenter`

 This guide gives an high-level overview of each of these mechanisms with a focus on passing data and propagating events between two different